molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 #### MAP clause for CSV data

 If CSV is specified as the source, the map expression should be an integer offset for the desired column in the CSV data.
-The data in that column and an attempt is made to convert it to the specified data type.
-It is an error if the data cannot be converted to the type specified.
+The data in that column is read and an attempt is made to convert it to the specified data type.
+An error occurs if the data cannot be converted to the type specified.

 #### MAP clause for NDJSON data

-If NDJSON is specified as the source, the map expression should be a string JsonPath expression for the desired value in the NDJSON data.
+If NDJSON is specified as the source, the map expression should be a string [JsonPath expression](https://goessner.net/articles/JsonPath/index.html#e2) for the desired value in the NDJSON data:

+`MAP ('$.idpath' id, '$.int.path.' int, '$.path.to.string' string)`

  The expression is evaluated on the data and an attempt is made to convert it to the specified data type.
-It is an error if the data cannot be converted to the type specified.
+An error occurs if the data cannot be converted to the type specified.

 ### TRANSFORM clause